Dysregulated nervous systems

 The burning house

 If you're supported like this, you learn that being upset when things go wrong is normal, that you have the capability to build the skills to handle a lot yourself, but that you can also reach out and others will help you when it is too much to handle, and that's ok too.
-All in all, you're able to keep your house in a good state, it protects you and makes you feel safe.
-Then, when a fire inevitably breaks out, whether as a slow smoulder or a fast burning inferno, you trust yourself.
-You know what to do.
-The fire is put out, the house is repaired, and you're safe again.

-Unfortunately, this distraction means that the house burns bit by bit, giving them less and less protection, and making them more and more vulnerable and fearful.
+Unfortunately, this distraction means that their house keeps burning, giving them less and less protection, and making them more and more vulnerable and thereby more fearful and reactive.
 This fills them with shame and anger at themselves.
-Sometimes, when they see others living in safe, sturdy houses, they try to be brave and put out a fire, maybe even rebuild a bit of their house.
-But the fire burns in so many places, and change seems such an impossible task, that they retreat again to their window, hoping to escape the pain.
-And bit by bit, they lose hope that they will ever be able to live in a safe house.
+Sometimes, when they see others living with the evidence of safe, sturdy houses, they try to be brave and put out a fire, maybe even rebuild a bit of their house.
+But the fire burns in so many places, and getting on top of it seems such an impossible task, that they retreat again to their window, hoping to escape the pain for just a little bit longer.

 Putting out the fire

 What does this look like?
 It's physical.
 It's accessible.
 It can be really really small.
 It's not about changing you (because that was never the problem to begin with) or immediately changing your life in a grand way.
 It's about doing one little thing, like a walk down the road or pulling out five weeds in the garden, or sitting outside and watching life go by while breathing slowly and feeling the breeze on your skin.
-Something that takes you away from your window of distraction and turns you towards your suffering nervous system with a bucket of cool, soothing water.
+Something that takes you away from your window of distraction and turns you towards your suffering amd very physical nervous system with a bucket of cool, soothing water.
 Just one little healthy thing.
-A small pattern of real relief, repeated every day.
+A small pattern of real relief, for your body, repeated every day.

 At first, you will still have that hollow, fearful feeling.
 You will still worry that the fires will always come back.
 But what you're working towards, is knowing that you can make your house safe.
 That you can develop the skills to first put out some fires, then learn how to make your house stronger so they don't flare up so badly that they overwhelm you.
 You are in control.
 You can do this.
 You are not the problem.